All Episodes

 And we live in a country where people can make that choice each and every day.

-But that's why I've always said that most of the limitations that people have are self-imposed.
+But that's why i've always said that most of the limitations that people have are self-imposed.

-I have absolute total support for each and every employee in this country where they're unionized or not.
+But I please don't misunderstand I have absolute, total support for each and every employee in this country, where they're unionized or not.

-I want a moral country, and I want a prosperous country, and I want a country with all kinds of future for everybody who has yet to be conceived and born.
+Because see, I want a successful country, defined in a lot of ways, I want a moral country and I want a prosperous country, and I want a country with all kinds of future for everybody who has yet to be conceived and born.

-And this requires the people who are alive today also want the same things and have the ability, by virtue of how they live their lives and govern themselves to create the same set of circumstances we were all fortunate enough to be born into.
+And this requires the people who are alive today also want the same things and have the ability, by virtue of how they live their lives and govern themselves, to create the same set of circumstances we were all fortunate enough to be born into.

-And this this is why cultural moral decay is a great, great, great concern.
+And this, this is why Cultural, moral decay is a great, great, great concern.

-It's because of the overall effect over time, long long after I'm dead, what's going to happen to this country with his moral rot with this silly notion that you you kids are so fragile that you can't tell them the truth about the economy, or that you have to drag them in and show them a propaganda movie by Al Gore and then bring their parents in and threaten the parents.
+It's because of the overall effect over time, long after I'm dead, what's going to happen to this country with this moral rot, with this silly notion that kids are so fragile that you can't tell them the truth about the economy.

 And I'm convinced they will.